xiawei999000/LFM-HCC/README.md

-# A CT Lesion Foundation Model for Non-invasive Assessment of Hepatocellular Carcinoma Aggressiveness and Recurrence Risk
+# A CT Lesion Foundation Model for Non-invasive Assessment of Hepatocellular Carcinoma Aggressiveness and Prediction of Recurrence Risk

 <div align="center">